Overview

 - 1

 Most students will take one of the required math courses each semester for the first two to three years.
-Students can adjust if they have transferred in or earned credit for math courses through AP exams.
+Students can adjust if they have transferred in or earned exam credits for the math courses.

-Students beginning at the Calculus I level should discuss when to take Physics I and lab with an academic advisor.
+Students beginning at the Calculus I level should discuss with the professional academic advisor when to take Physics I and lab.

 - 3